 - The driver is arrested.
 This typically occurs following: A DUI.
 Drag racing (23109 VC).
 Or traffic stops where police see contraband in the car or find an active warrant for the driver.1

 - Blocked flow of traffic.
 This is when a parked car obstructs the free flow of traffic.
 Or presents a safety risk.2

 - Car accident.
 The person driving may be hospitalized.
 Or otherwise too injured or incapacitated to drive.3

 - No license.
 When a driver of the vehicle gets caught driving without a valid driver’s license (12500 VC) or driving on a suspended license (14601.1(a)).5

 - 72-hour ordinance.
 Some local laws require automobiles to be towed that are left parked for at least 72 consecutive hours.7

 - Unlicensed car dealers.
 Cars being offered for sale by an unlicensed dealer get towed.8

 2. Can vehicles get impounded at DUI checkpoints?

 Not if the driver’s only offense at the DUI checkpoint is driving without a license.
 But if an officer arrests the driver for DUI, then yes.
 The police department will take possession of the vehicle and have it impounded.9

 4. How do people get back their impounded cars?

 Legal owners of the vehicle should contact the impound lot at its telephone number for instructions as soon as possible after the time of the tow.
 If the impound lot is unknown, people can ask the local police.
-Lots should release towed vehicles to registered owners who present:
+Lots should release towed vehicles to registered owners during normal business hours who present: